Table of Contents

-The Smallbox has a great control scheme that allows for a great deal of tonal options.
-First the 3 band EQ is a nice addition with the smallbox and allows for some great tone shaping.
-The Friedman BE-OD did not have a mid control and so its nice to see it here on the smallbox.
+The Smallbox has a great control scheme that allows for a lot of tonal options.
+First, the 3-band EQ is a nice addition to the small box and allows for some great tone shaping.
+The Friedman BE-OD did not have a mid-control, so It’s nice to see it here on the small box.

-The presence control is also a nice thing to see on the Friedman line of stomps and really helps to fine tune the top end when the unit is goosed.
+The presence control is also a nice thing to see on the Friedman line of stomps.
+It helps to fine-tune the top end when the unit is goosed.

 The way the gain is set up on the pedal is really the highlight.
 The gain switch on the side of the device changes the gain structure.
 This allows you to really get what you need for rock tones and the amount of saturation that is possible.
 The range is very wide here!

 The smallbox pedal really captures the essence of a plexi like sound and is marketed this way.
-We found that we were able to match a type of JCM800 tone as well and depending on the output of the pickups this would change.
+We found that we were able to match a type of JCM800 tone.
+Depending on the output of the pickups, this would change.

-The sound of your amp can also color the sound as the pedals output if powerful enough to boost it.
+The sound of your amp can also color the sound of the pedal’s output if powerful enough to boost it.